1996 Reform Party presidential primaries: The mail-in primary

 In 1995, former presidential candidate Ross Perot's lobbying group United We Stand America decided to become a political party.
 Thus, the Reform Party of the United States of America was created.

+The Reform Party held a two-half 1996 Reform National Convention, on weekends bookending the start and finish of the primary.
+The results of the vote were announced on August 18, at the second portion of the convention.
+Party members and those who had signed the party's ballot petitions were granted eligibility to participate in the primary, with approximately 1.4 million people being eligible to participate.
+The primary was a mail-in primary, with eligible participates able to vote by mail, or by electronic voting over telephone or internet.
+Additionally, votes could also be cast in-person by those at the location of the first half of the convention.
+Party coordinator Russ Verney noted that 1,113,000 ballots were mailed out to those who had signed ballot petitions for the party.
+The accounting firm Ernst & Young was contracted to supervise the tallying of votes.

 During the 1996 presidential primaries, the Reform Party was seeking an alternative candidate to party founder Ross Perot, who stated he didn't plan on running for president again.
 Reform Party activist Mark Sturdevant urged Colorado Governor Richard Lamm to seek the party's nomination.
 Initially hesitant, Lamm decided that if Ross Perot didn't run then he would enter the presidential race.

 Lamm was assured Perot had no intention of running, and he entered the Reform Party's primaries on June 9, with Ed Zschau as his running mate.

 Lamm remained a registered member of the Democratic Party, stating: "you can't become a member of the Reform Party in Colorado.
 There is no Reform Party in Colorado....
 I can participate by staying a Democrat.
 I couldn't become a member of the Reform Party if I wanted to, but I am encouraging people to sign petitions so that they can get on the ballot here in Colorado.
 We've got to be on the ballot in all 50 states."

 On March 19, Perot hinted that he may enter the Reform Party presidential primaries.
 Later that summer, Perot announced his presidential candidacy.
 Most Reform Party members supported Perot, and he was the overwhelming victor during the primaries.

 Lamm addressed the Reform Party's 1996 National Convention, held in Long Beach, California.
 In his speech, he criticized President Bill Clinton, saying: "no nation has ever borrowed its way to greatness!"
 He also blasted Political Action Committees for running dishonest commercials, and stated he hoped the Reform Party would become a "truth telling, straight talking political party... run by ordinary citizens."

 His speech received a standing ovation, and he congratulated Ross Perot on his primary victory.